saif-mal1k/Salesforce-Notes/README.md

 <p>

 Companies using big data in conjunction with CRM aim to have systems that can process data in real time and therefore connect with customers faster.
 <br/> collecting and analysing big data on their customer.
-Collecting and analyzing big data on their customers allows companies to augment service by examining customer sentiment.
+Collecting and analyzing big data on their customers allow companies to augment service by examining customer sentiments.
 <br/> Big Objects is the Salesforce's big data solution that can meet your need for storing very large volumes of data (billions of records) in the Salesforce cloud.
 </p>
 </details>